 Relationships/Connections addresses how people and various work units are linked, and the types of collaboration.

 Identity addresses how key participants feel about their role in the organization/ system, including behavior, attitudes and types of support needed.

 Attention to cultural infrastructure supports clients to develop a working environment that ensures everyone has the information, support and validation they need to do their best work.

 Neither self-care nor community care adequately addresses growing economic disparities for many workers and leaders who live in households and communities with more limited resources and services.

-Recent work supporting nonprofits to become more entrepreneurial, encouraging cooperative business efforts for collective impact, and cultivating greater equitable economic investment into our businesses and within the vulnerable communities where we operate inspired Sweet Livity™ to begin offering this service product.
+Our work supporting nonprofits to become more entrepreneurial, encouraging cooperative business efforts among B Corps and other companies for collective impact, and cultivating greater equitable economic investment into our businesses and within the vulnerable communities where we operate inspired Sweet Livity™ to begin offering this service product.

 This work is based on the value of interdependence and supporting businesses of all types to successfully fulfill their missions to serve vulnerable and underserved communities.
 Sweet Livity™ supports clients to stabilize their operations, increase revenue, and better leverage the talents of their members and constituents to provide services of value to the constituents and communities they serve.

 Services may range from business model assessment, strategic planning and re-design, to training and coaching on civic engagement, partnership development and mobilization of resources (time, money, talent, connections) to support a client’s efforts.